 Use the following checklist to help you determine the features that are most important to you.

-- For example, you have a pizza restaurant that uses different ingredients on each pizza.
+- Do you need ingredient-level inventory management?
+For example, let’s say you have a pizza restaurant that uses different ingredients on each pizza.
 Do you need the ability to track inventory for each ingredient that goes into the pizza?
-Some systems offer real-time inventory management that keep count of what you use most and when it’s time to place an order.
+Some systems offer real-time inventory management that keeps count of what you use most and when it’s time to place an order.
 Some systems even offer features that allow you to send a purchase order from the system.

 - Do you need the ability to keep open tabs or split checks?